-Applied Music consists of private or group lessons on a musical instrument or voice with a faculty member of the Arts, Humanities, and Languages Department for academic credit.
+Applied Music (two credits) consists of private or group lessons on a musical instrument or voice with an applied instructor for academic credit.
 Students must furnish their own instruments, except piano.
 Students will be evaluated on their level of improvement.
-Other means of earning applied music credit(s) include choosing one of the following: 1) attend and perform at recitals; 2) attend and perform at a join concert with performance ensembles; 3) attend a performance and write a concert report; 4) write a research paper with a topic from an applied professor.
+Other means of earning applied music credit(s) include choosing one of the following: 1) attend and perform at recitals; 2) attend and perform at a joint concert with performance ensembles; 3) attend a performance and write a concert report; 4) write a research paper with a topic from course instructor.
+Repeatable for up to 6 credits.
+Meetings are 60 minutes per week. \$340 fee required.